snowplow/snowplowanalytics.com/_posts/2019-07-10-avoid-turning-your-data-lakes-into-data-swamps/index.md

 3. data continues flowing in constantly.
 A continuous flow is great for tracking insight over time, but if data is not structured in a usable way, insights and answers to business questions can be delayed (what’s the point of real-time data collection in that case?) or lost altogether.

  {% include shortcodes/ebook.html background_class="datalake-landingpage" layout="blog" title="Avoid drowning in your data lake" description="How to improve quality, richness and analytics of your data
-" btnText="Download whitepaper" link="https://www.snowplowanalytics.com/lp/data-lakes/" %}
+" btnText="Download the white paper" link="https://www.snowplowanalytics.com/lp/data-lakes/" %}

 ## Mastering the data lake to surface long-term business value